Initialising ...

 no abstracts in English

-Akiyama, Yoko*; Yukumatsu, Kazuki*; Horie, Hiroki*; Mishima, Fumihito*; Sekiyama, Tomio; Mitsui, Seiichiro; Kato, Mitsugu; Nishijima, Shigehiro*
+Nishijima, Shigehiro*; Yukumatsu, Kazuki*; Horie, Hiroki*; Nomura, Naoki*; Akiyama, Yoko*; Mishima, Fumihito*; Sekiyama, Tomio; Mitsui, Seiichiro; Kato, Mitsugu

 no journal, ,

-A large amount of the contaminated soil has been removed in the process of off-site decontamination works in Fukushima prefecture and will be stored intensively at the interim storage facilities (ISF).
-According to the amended JESCO Law, the National Government shall take necessary measures for the final disposal outside Fukushima within 30 years from the start of the ISF.
-In order to optimize final disposal of the contaminated soil outside Fukushima, development of effective treatment techniques is indispensable.
-In this study, we have been investigating selective separation of paramagnetic 2:1 type clay minerals, which strongly absorb and fix Cs ions, by superconducting magnetic separation on silt/clay suspension as a separation technique.
+in maximum, and its volume reduction is required to optimize final disposal of the contaminated soil outside Fukushima pref.
+We have proposed a new method to reduce the volume of the contaminated soil by the combination of wet classification and high gradient magnetic separation (HGMS).
+In this study, we have been investigating selective separation of paramagnetic 2:1 type clay minerals and mica, which strongly absorb and fix Cs ions, by superconducting magnetic separation on silt/clay suspension as a volume reduction technique.
 We conducted magnetic separation experiments of contaminated soil in Fukushima utilizing a superconducting magnet based on results of particle trajectory simulation for various particle size.

 Nishijima, Shigehiro*; Akiyama, Yoko*; Yukumatsu, Kazuki*; Horie, Hiroki*; Mishima, Fumihito*; Sekiyama, Tomio*; Mitsui, Seiichiro; Kato, Mitsugu